 “The imbalance was especially pronounced in the second half of last year, at a ratio of more than 2-to-1, despite the imposition of various import tariffs by the US during 2018.
-Instead of curbing imports, the tariffs have had the opposite effect as importers front loaded cargo in anticipation of higher tariffs that were supposed to be imposed on Chinese imports, while demand for US containerised exports remained largely stagnant,” Alphaliner said.
+Instead of curbing imports, the tariffs have had the opposite effect as importers front-loaded cargo in anticipation of higher tariffs that were supposed to be imposed on Chinese imports, while demand for US containerized exports remained largely stagnant,” Alphaliner said.

-The planned increase in imports tariffs from 10% to 25% on USD 200 billion worth of Chinese imports, originally scheduled to be imposed from January 1, 2019, have now been postponed twice.
+The planned increase in import tariffs from 10% to 25% on USD 200 billion worth of Chinese imports, originally scheduled to be imposed from January 1, 2019, has now been postponed twice.

 Press Releases: alphaliner.com